mattparko/aws-env-setup/README.md

 ## AWS environment setup
-Some basic building blocks for setting up demo environments in AWS using Ansible
+Some basic building blocks for setting up demo environments in AWS using Ansible.

+This project will deploy a VPC, network, and as many subnets as you desire.

+It will also create security groups and keypairs ready for EC2 deployment.

 ### Prereqs
 1. An AWS environment (the "AWS Blank Open Environment" in RHDP is perfect)